cancerit/hairpin2/README.md

 ### AUTHORS

-`hairpin2` was developed at the Wellcome Sanger Institue via collaboration between CASM Informatics and CASM faculty.
+`hairpin2` was developed at the Wellcome Sanger Institue in collaboration between CASM Informatics and CASM faculty.
 We thank all contributors and scientific collaborators for their input and expertise.

 `hairpin2` is chiefly the work of:
  > Alex Byrne - CASM Informatics - [blex.bio](blex.bio) - Lead Developer/Contact